-The 100% federal funds are available to fully reimburse SNAP E&T administrative costs without any nonfederal match.
-Individual district's FFY 2013 100% SNAP E&T allocations are determined based on each district's respective share of the FFY 2012 100% funding.
+The 100% federal funds are available to fully reimburse SNAP E&T administrative costs without any non-federal share.
+Individual district's FFY 2014 100% SNAP E&T allocations are based on each district's proportionate share of the statewide monthly average number of work registrants for FFY 2013.
+New York City's 100% allocation is limited to 50% of the total 100% funding available for distribution to districts to ensure a meaningful level of 100% funding is available to other districts.
+Additionally, because New York City is the only district that implemented ABAWD requirements during FFY 2014, all of the ABAWD pledge funds available are awarded to New York City.

-Federal 50% SNAP E&T funds are also available to reimburse 50% of the SNAP E&T eligible service expenditures with the remainder supported with local non-federal funds.
+Federal 50% SNAP E&T funds are also available to reimburse 50% of the SNAP E&T eligible expenditures with the remainder supported with local non-federal funds.
 Each district's 50% SNAP E&T allocation is based on the district's SNAP E&T claiming history.

 Funds to support participant reimbursements or dependent care costs for SNAP E&T are not included in either of the 100% or 50% SNAP E&T administrative allocations made available by this LCM.
 Participant reimbursements, including transportation necessary for a SNAP work registrant to participate in assigned SNAP E&T activities must continue to be claimed separately as a 50% SNAP E&T participant reimbursement.
-Districts will continue to claim dependent care expenses separately and should refer to 13-LCM-08 for information on the use of SNAP E&T funds for dependent care expenses.
+Districts will continue to claim dependent care expenses separately and should refer to 14-LCM-09 for information on the use of SNAP E&T funds for dependent care expenses.

-Your district's FFY 2013 SNAP E&T administrative allocations are available to reimburse SNAP E&T eligible costs incurred from October 1, 2012 through September 30, 2013, subject to the availability of federal SNAP E&T funds.
-Once a district spends its 100% SNAP E&T allocation, any additional claims must be submitted against the 50% SNAP E&T allocation.
+Your district's FFY 2014 SNAP E&T administrative allocations are available to reimburse SNAP E&T eligible expenditures incurred from October 1, 2013 through September 30, 2014, subject to the availability of federal SNAP E&T funds.
+Once a district spends its 100% SNAP E&T allocation, any additional SNAP E&T eligible claims must be submitted against the 50% SNAP E&T allocation.
 Districts are encouraged to fully claim 100% funds before claiming 50% funds.
-All claims for FFY 2013 100% SNAP E&T reimbursement must be received no later than February 3, 2014.
+All claims for FFY 2014 100% SNAP E&T reimbursement must be received no later than February 2, 2015.